-10.25 The lack of training and support generally within the family judiciary, has led to isolated judges struggling to deal with increased workloads with inadequate administrative assistance.
+10.26 The lack of training and support generally within the family judiciary has led to isolated judges struggling to deal with increased workloads with inadequate administrative assistance.

-10.26 We consider elsewhere in this report the need for a dedicated court with expertise in dealing with parents struggling with addiction.
+10.27 We consider elsewhere in this Report8 the need for a dedicated court with expertise in dealing with parents struggling with addiction.
 This represents an opportunity to embrace innovative methods of achieving reunification of families.

-10.27 There is unacceptable delay in determining appeals, particularly in the High Court, albeit this is a matter that is currently being addressed.
+10.28 There is unacceptable delay in determining appeals, particularly in the High Court, albeit this is a matter that is currently being addressed.
 It was not uncommon for appeals to be heard many months after the initial judicial decision.
 This fails to take account of the timetable for the child and the effect of uncertainty on the child's welfare.

-10.28 The delay in determining cases involving allegations of non-accidental injury (NAI) at all judicial tiers has caused particular injustice because a child may be removed from the care of her parents in circumstances where parental care may prove to have been faultless.
+10.29 The delay in determining cases involving allegations of non-accidental injury (NAI) at all judicial tiers has caused particular injustice because a child may be removed from the care of their parents in circumstances where parental care may prove to have been faultless.

-10.29 The PSNI regularly fails to adhere to the protocol for the provision of relevant documentation in NAI cases.
-These cases are often delayed because of a failure on the part of PSNI, either to provide relevant information, or to progress the investigation.
+10.30 Some to whom we spoke claimed that the Police Service of Northern Ireland (PSNI) regularly fails to adhere to the protocol for the provision of relevant documentation in NAI cases and that these cases are often delayed because of a failure on the part of PSNI either to provide relevant information or to progress the investigation.
+We appreciate that criminal investigations may take time and present particular challenges.
+However, any delay in providing relevant documentation in NAI cases will inevitably have a knock-on effect.

-10.30 There is no reliable management information available to the judiciary to enable informed decisions to be made about workload, or to identify the causes of delay as cases are progressing through the system.
+10.31 There is no reliable management information available to the judiciary to enable informed decisions to be made about workload or to identify the causes of delay as cases are progressing through the system.

-10.31 There is no dedicated family judicial leadership role at FPC or FCC level with a direct link to the senior Family Judge, to ensure that problems are quickly identified and resolved throughout the system.
+10.32 There is no dedicated family judicial leadership role at FPC or FCC level with a direct link to the Senior Family Judge to ensure that problems are quickly identified and resolved throughout the system.

-10.32 The failure of trusts to undertake parallel planning, and to progress kinship viability and other assessments at an early stage, has been a significant cause of delay in effective case management.
+10.33 An argument has surfaced that the failure of trusts to undertake parallel planning and to progress kinship viability and other assessments at an early stage has been a significant cause of delay in effective case management.
 There is no consistency between trusts regarding practice and procedure.
-Even when the court has deemed an assessment necessary, some trusts require authorisation from a resource panel before putting arrangements in place, and some FCCs will not undertake an assessment in the absence of a psychological assessment(s) of the parents.
+Even when the court has deemed an assessment necessary, some trusts require authorisation from a resource panel before putting arrangements in place, and some FCCs will not undertake an assessment in the absence of psychological assessment(s) of the parents.
 Such an assessment is likely to require legal aid approval, which builds in an extra layer of delay.
+Whether or not that argument is completely accurate, we would wish trusts to undertake parallel planning and to progress kinship viability and other assessments at an early stage as we know that would help to reduce delay and promote effective case management.

-10.33 Social workers and guardians often attend hearings unnecessarily, thus reducing their effectiveness in child protection.
+10.34 Social workers and guardians often attend hearings unnecessarily, thus reducing their effectiveness in child protection.
 The time spent travelling to and from court, and waiting for cases to be dealt with, means that valuable resources are lost.
 Social workers need time and space to do social work.
-If social workers and guardians are to improve the quality of analysis on which the court depends, and thereby reduce the number of time consuming and expensive experts' reports, there needs to be a significant change of culture.
+If social workers and guardians are to improve the quality of analysis on which the court depends, and thereby reduce the number of time-consuming and expensive experts' reports, there needs to be a significant change of culture.